Spectral fluctuations and crossovers in multilayer network: Application of Spectral fluctuations of random multilayer network

-To analyze the fluctuation properties in protein structures, we employed the spacing ratio distribution (SRD) alongside the cumulative SRD (CSRD).
-The explicit formulae for the CSRD are provided in Appendix~\ref{AppenExpli} for different $\alpha$ values, which are used in our analysis.
-In Section~\ref{sec:level2}, we have discussed the scaling factors for the diagonal and off-diagonal terms of the adjacency matrix of a multilayer network in terms of the dimension of the network and the probabilities of edge connection.
+To analyze the fluctuation properties in protein structures, we employed the SRD alongside the cumulative SRD (CSRD).
+The explicit formulas for the CSRD are provided in Appendix~\ref{AppenExpli} for different $\alpha$ values, which are used in our analysis.
+In Sec~\ref{sec:level2}, we discussed the scaling factors for the diagonal and off-diagonal terms of the adjacency matrix of a multilayer network in terms of network dimension and edge connection probabilities.
 However, in real networks, the number of edges is typically known.
 Therefore, we can explicitly redefine the scaling factors in terms of the number of edges and the dimensions of the blocks.
 The scaling factor for a diagonal block is given by $1/\sqrt{\frac{8n^{j}}{n_{j}-1}\left(1-\frac{2n^{j}}{n_{j}(n_{j}-1)}\right)}$, and $1/\sqrt{\frac{4n^{jk}}{\sqrt{n_{j}n_{k}}}\left(1-\frac{n^{jk}}{n_{j}n_{k}}\right)}$ for an off-diagonal block, where $n^{j}$ denotes the total number of edges in the $j$-th diagonal block $A_{n_j\times n_j}^j$, and $n^{jk}$ denotes the total number of edges in the off-diagonal block $B_{n_j\times n_k}^{j,k}$.
-In our study, the quantity $(n^j)$ depends on the threshold distance ($\text{Td}$) between the residues within a single diagonal block, representing intra-layer connections.
-In contrast, $(n^{jk})$ is determined by the threshold distance ($\text{Td}_{\text{Inter}}$), which characterizes the interaction between residues from two different diagonal blocks, corresponding to inter-layer connections.
+In this framework, the quantity $(n^j)$ depends on the threshold distance ($\text{Td}$) between the residues within a single diagonal block, representing intralayer connections.
+In contrast, $(n^{jk})$ is determined by the threshold distance ($\text{Td}_{\text{Inter}}$), which characterizes the interaction between residues from two different diagonal blocks, corresponding to interlayer connections.